Generic Name: rufinamide (roo-FIN-a-mide)

-Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, or tongue); appetite changes; blood in the urine; change in the amount of urine produced; decreased coordination or trouble walking; fever, chills, or sore throat; irregular heartbeat; new or worsening behavior, or mental or mood changes (eg, aggression, agitation, anger, anxiety, depression, irritability, mania, panic attacks, restlessness); new or worsening seizures; severe muscle pain; severe or persistent dizziness, drowsiness, tiredness, or weakness; suicidal thoughts or attempts; swollen lymph nodes; tremor; trouble sleeping; unusual bruising or bleeding; vision changes (eg, blurred vision, double vision); yellowing of the skin or eyes, dark urine, or pale stools.
+Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, or tongue); appetite changes; decreased coordination or trouble walking; fever, chills, or sore throat; irregular heartbeat; new or worsening behavior, or mental or mood changes (eg, aggression, agitation, anger, anxiety, depression, irritability, mania, panic attacks, restlessness); severe muscle pain; severe or persistent dizziness, drowsiness, tiredness, or weakness; suicidal thoughts or attempts; tremor; trouble sleeping; unusual bruising or bleeding; vision changes (eg, blurred vision, double vision).

 This is not a complete list of all side effects that may occur.
 If you have questions or need medical advice about side effects, contact your doctor or health care provider.
 You may report side effects to FDA at 1-800-FDA-1088 (1-800-332-1088) or at http://www.fda.gov/medwatch.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of rufinamide: